How to build a RIA?

 executed on the browser, and which has all the functionalities of a local

 application such as a word processing software.
-RIA is cleared from the slowness
+RIA has a graphical user interface like a desktop app.

 However, to take safety in account (one could be connected to a malicious software) RIA ran inside a clean environment which is called sandbox.